aisingapore/PeekingDuck/README.md

 ## Create Custom Nodes

-You might need to create your own custom nodes sometimes.
-Perhaps you'd like to take a snapshot of a video frame, and post it to your API endpoint.
-Or perhaps you have a model trained on a custom dataset, and would like to use PeekingDuck's input, draw, and output nodes.
+You may need to create your own custom nodes.
+Perhaps you'd like to take a snapshot of a video frame, and post it to your API endpoint; perhaps you have a model trained on a custom dataset, and would like to use PeekingDuck's `input`, `draw`, and `output` nodes.

-We've developed PeekingDuck to be very flexible - you can create your own nodes and use them with ours.
+We've designed PeekingDuck to be very flexible - you can create your own nodes and use them with ours.
 This [guide](docs/guide_custom_nodes.md) provides more details on how to do that.